* Palladium hits 13-year high, underpinned by South Africa strike

 * World Bank shaves global growth estimate

-* Oil climbs on worries over Iraq supply (Updates to U.S. market close)
+* Oil climbs on worries over Iraq supply (Updates prices)

-NEW YORK, June 11 A gauge of world stock markets retreated from recent highs on Wednesday, pressured by a lower growth forecast from the World Bank and a profit warning from Lufthansa, while Brent crude rose on fears of disrupted supply from Iraq as violence escalates.
+NEW YORK, June 11 A gauge of world stock markets retreated from recent highs on Wednesday, pressured by a lower growth forecast from the World Bank and a profit warning from Lufthansa, while Brent crude rose on fears of disrupted supply from Iraq.